Elementary planes in the Apollonian orbifold: Introduction

-\paragraph{The Apollonian orbifold.} We mostly focus on the orbifold $M_A:=\Gamma_A\backslash\mathbb{H}^3$, which we call the \emph{Apollonian orbifold}.
+\paragraph{The Apollonian orbifold} We mostly focus on the orbifold $M_A:=\Gamma_A\backslash\mathbb{H}^3$, which we call the \emph{Apollonian orbifold}.
 The convex core of $M_A$ has finite volume and totally geodesic boundary, which is isometric to the modular surface $X:=\psl(2,\mathbb{Z})\backslash\mathbb{H}^2$.
 The orbifold $M_A$ has a unique cusp of rank $1$.
 These properties can be deduced from those of the group $\Gamma_A$ listed above; see \S\ref{sec: apollonian_orbifold}.

-\paragraph{Elementary planes.} By an \emph{elementary plane} in $M$, we mean a closed geodesic plane $P$ intersecting $\core(M)$ whose fundamental group is virtually abelian.
-In the case of the Apollonian orbifold $M_A$, $\core(P)=P\cap\core(M_A)$ is a properly immersed convex elementary surface of finite volume whose boundary consists of complete geodesics, and thus is either an ideal polygon, a punctured ideal polygon, a single crown or a double crown (see Figure~\ref{fig: crowns and double crowns} and \S\ref{sec: elem_acylindrical}).
+\paragraph{Elementary planes} By an \emph{elementary plane} in $M$, we mean a closed geodesic plane $P$ intersecting $\core(M)$ whose fundamental group is virtually abelian.
+In the case of the Apollonian orbifold $M_A$, for any elementary plane $P$, $\core(P)=P\cap\core(M_A)$ is a properly immersed convex elementary surface of finite volume whose boundary consists of complete geodesics, and thus is either an ideal polygon, a punctured ideal polygon, a single crown or a double crown (see Figure~\ref{fig: crowns and double crowns} and \S\ref{sec: elem_acylindrical}).

 The following proposition states that we can recognize elementary planes in $M_A$ from their boundary circles: \begin{prop} A geodesic plane $P$ in the Apollonian orbifold $M_A$ is elementary if and only if any boundary circle $C$ of $P$ is elementary.
 In fact, we have the following possibilities: $\core(P)$ is a properly immersed \begin{enumerate}[label=\normalfont{(\arabic*)}, topsep=0mm, itemsep=0mm] \item ideal polygon if and only if $|C\cap\mathcal{A}|<\infty$; \item punctured ideal polygon if and only if $C\cap\mathcal{A}$ has a unique accumulation point; \item single crown if and only if $C\cap\mathcal{A}$ has exactly two accumulation points $p,q$, and $\mathcal{A}$ only intersects one component of $C-\{p, q\}$; \item double crown if and only if $C\cap\mathcal{A}$ has exactly two accumulation points $p,q$, and $\mathcal{A}$ intersects both components of $C-\{p, q\}$. \end{enumerate} \end{prop} For simplicity, we refer to the first type of elementary planes in the proposition above as \emph{elliptic}, the second type as \emph{parabolic}, and the last two as \emph{hyperbolic} elementary planes.